LUT-LLM: Efficient Large Language Model Inference with Memory-based Computations on FPGAs: Algorithm and Performance Modeling

 \subsection{Performance of Vector Quantized Linear Layer}

 We start with modeling the performance of the linear layer, which is affected by the vector quantization, and then extend this to the complete language model.
-Table \ref{tab:symbols} illustrates the symbol utilized in the performance model for the FPGA resource assigned to the given linear layer and the quantization configurations.
-Here, we mainly show the key results for different quantization strategies, and leave the detailed derivation in Section \ref{sec:derivation}.
+Table \ref{tab:symbols} illustrates the symbols utilized in the performance model.
+The equivalent quantization scheme is $\log(c_w)/v$-bit for weight and $\log(c_a)/v$-bit for activation.
+Here, we mainly show the key results for different quantization strategies, and leave the detailed derivation in Appendix \ref{sec:derivation}.

 For \textbf{weight vector quantization}, the latency of loading codebook and weight centroid indices is

 and the latency of on-chip computation is